 Gather business requirements for your team.

-These are the needs of the website from a business perspective.
+Begin to formulate your ecommerce strategy by identifying your business requirements.
+These are the needs of the site from a business perspective.
 For example, business requirements might include:

 - Pricing rules – B2B accounts have negotiated discounts and terms.

 - Shipping rules – Some products have exclusions or special requirements.

 - Order fulfillment workflow – Some products are drop-shipped while other orders may be fulfilled in your warehouse.